next-actions/pytest-mh/docs/articles/extending/multihost-topologies.rst

 .. note::

-    See that all three servers from the third example are placed inside a single multihost domain.
+    All three servers from the third example are placed inside a single multihost domain.
 This is because all these servers contains the same data and it should not matter to which one the client talks to.
 If they serve different data, they should be placed in different multihost domains.